hknd23/DeepLearningCausal/README.md

 The CATE estimation results obtained from the S- and T-learner is displayed as follows:
 <<Irvin, add the two CATE estimation figures here from the S- and T-learner that Nguyen extracted and which is in the word file (see page 7) that I had sent earlier)

-#### Deep Neural networks for Meta-Learners
-The function metalearner_deepneural estimates CATE for the S- and T-Learner using deep neural networks.

 #### Super Learned Weighted Ensemble for PATT-C Estimator
 `PATTC_ensemble` estimates the PATT for experimental data with noncompliance using the Super Learner Weighted Ensemble.
 The example below shows the applicability of this function for a small number of observations (N) from the two survey response datasets described earlier.